theluckystrike/markdown-here/PRIVACY.md

 This means that:
 - It collects no user or usage data.
 - It does not read or modify any part of any site besides the contents of the focused edit control, and only when the user tells it to do so.
 - It makes no external requests at all.
-All rendering is done locally.
+All Markdown rendering is done locally.

 ## Optional third-party: LaTeX image rendering service